ThePalaceProject/circulation/README.md

 Code documentation can be generated using Sphinx.
 The configuration for the documentation can be found in `/docs`.

 Github Actions handles generating the `.rst` source files, generating the HTML static site, and deploying the build to the `gh-pages` branch.
+This documentation is generated every time a new commit is pushed to the `main` branch.
+You can see this documentation online at https://manager.docs.palaceproject.io.

 To view the documentation _locally_, go into the `/docs` directory and run `make html`.
 This will generate the .rst source files and build the static site in `/docs/build/html`